stanford-oval/cs224v-fall2021/hw1/google-cloud.md

 1. Fill in `Deployment name` field with your preferred VM name.
 2. In `zone` choose `us-west1-*`.
 3. In `Machine type` box, click `GPU`.
-4. For `GPU type`, we recommend `NVIDIA Tesla A100` which is the fastest available GPU, but it is also relatively expensive.
-Check the price on the right side of the page, it should be around $3 per hour.
+4. For `GPU type`, we recommend `NVIDIA Tesla V100`.
+Check the price on the right side of the page, it should be around $2 per hour.
 Check [pricing and spec for GCP GPUs](https://cloud.google.com/compute/gpus-pricing) for more details.
 GPU drivers and CUDA will be automatically installed if you select at least 1 GPU.
 5. For `Machine type`, we recommend `n1-standard-8` which has 8 vCPUs and 30 GB memory.
 6. In `Frameworks` field, change to `PyTorch 1.9 (CUDA 11.0)`.